 - Uncontrolled high blood pressure and diabetes are the leading causes of kidney disease (>20 million Americans).

-- One out of every eight adult Americans is affected by chronic kidney disease, here in Hawaii, one of of every seven is affected.
+- One out of three adult Americans are at risk for chronic kidney disease, here in Hawaii, one our of two are at risk

 - Many people don't know they have kidney disease.
 There are sometimes no symptoms until late stages.